9

 11

 • $\begingroup$ I have checked this conjecture by a heuristic applying a mathematuica program and it works.
-I will pdate the question with the mathematica program so you can test the heuristic by yourself. $\endgroup$ Aug 10, 2013 at 15:20
+I will pdate the question with the mathematica program so you can test the heuristic by yourself. $\endgroup$ Commented Aug 10, 2013 at 15:20

 • $\begingroup$ Abstarctly I agree.
 However there are many such questions, some of them even very well received.
 And, this variant is likely not true (neither is it original), and so I decide it would be simplest to give this as answer.
 (Also it is weekend and I felt slightly bored.) $\endgroup$